Glenwood Springs, Colorado: History

+Glenwood Springs was originally known as "Defiance" because its original white settlers squatted on the Ute Indian Reservation.
+Defiance was a camp of tents, saloons, and brothels.

+Garfield County was created on February 10, 1883, with Carbonate as the county seat.
+The mining town of Carbonate was located high in the remote Flat Tops mountains.
+Isaac Cooper platted a legal settlement named Barlow at the confluence of the Roaring Fork River and the Grand River where Defiance had been, and the Barlow, Colorado, post office opened on June 25, 1883.
+Garfield County voters moved the county seat to the much more accessible Barlow later that year.

+Isaac Cooper's wife Sarah had a hard time adjusting to the frontier life and, in an attempt to make her environment somewhat more comfortable, persuaded the founders to change the name of Barlow to Glenwood Springs, after her hometown of Glenwood, Iowa.
+The Barlow post office was renamed Glenwood Springs, Colorado, on March 28, 1884, and the Town of Glenwood Springs was incorporated on September 4, 1885.

 The location of Glenwood Springs, and its railroad stop, established a center of commerce in the area.
-The city has seen well-known visitors, including President Teddy Roosevelt, who spent a summer vacation living out of the historic Hotel Colorado.
+The city has seen well-known visitors, including President Teddy Roosevelt, who spent a summer vacation living in the historic Hotel Colorado.
 Doc Holliday, who was known for the O.K.
 Corral gunfight, spent the final months of his life in Glenwood Springs and is buried in the town's original Pioneer Cemetery above Bennett Avenue.
 Kid Curry is buried in the same location.
-The serial killer Ted Bundy was imprisoned in the Glenwood Springs jail until he escaped on the night of December 30, 1977, an escape which went undetected for 17 hours.

 Glenwood Springs was one of the first places in the United States to have electric lights.
 The original lighting was installed in 1897 inside of the Fairy Caves in Iron Mountain.
-Later, a dam was built in Glenwood Canyon, providing water for the Shoshone power plant.
-The plant began producing power on May 16, 1909, and retains the largest and oldest water rights to the Colorado River, the "Shoshone Call", which is valuable for the protection of Colorado River water rather than the minimal electricity produced.
+Later, a dam was built on the Grand River in Glenwood Canyon, providing water for the Shoshone Hydroelectric Generating Station, which began producing power on May 16, 1909.
+On July 21, 1921, an Act of Congress changed the name of the Grand River to the Colorado River.
+The Shoshone plant retains some of the largest and oldest water rights on the upper Colorado River, the "Shoshone Call", which is valuable for the protection of Colorado River water rather than the minimal electricity produced.

-In 2015, the town was named the "Most Vibrant Small Town Arts Environment in the United States" by Southern Methodist University and the 5th Best Place to Live in America by Outside magazine.
-It was named the "Most Fun Town in America" by Rand McNally and USA Today in 2011.
+The serial killer Ted Bundy was imprisoned in the Garfield County Jail until he escaped on the night of December 30, 1977, an escape which went undetected for 17 hours.